shawlu95/nodejs-advanced-project/README.md

 keygrip.verify('session=' + session, sig);
 ```

+---

+### Proxy

+- a method of combining multiple objects into one, without inheritance
+- objects can be completely heterogenous (don't even have to be similar)
+- we use Proxy to cleanup the interface to interact with Puppeteer page, custom page, and browser object.
+- there's priority queue, so the order of `||` chain matters (e.g. `close` exists on page and browser objects)

 ### Troubleshooting

 Chromium revision is not downloaded.
 Run "npm install" or "yarn install".
 Found solution for mac [here](https://rickynguyen.medium.com/puppeteer-for-apple-m1-43a5c31e4f9d)